Corey Julks

-Corey Christopher Julks (born February 27, 1996) is an American professional baseball outfielder and designated hitter who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Houston Astros and Chicago White Sox.
+Corey Christopher Julks (born February 27, 1996) is an American professional baseball outfielder and designated hitter for the Detroit Tigers of Major League Baseball (MLB).
+He has previously played in MLB for the Houston Astros and Chicago White Sox.

 Early life and amateur career

 As a youth, Corey Julks was coached by former major league relief pitcher, Chuck McElroy.
 Also playing for McElroy on his teams was his son, Satchel, whom Julks befriended.